Brushing and Flossing Teeth With Braces

 As the best orthodontist Sacramento residents have at their service, you can always get in touch with us for advice on what toothbrush, toothpaste, and dental floss to use.
-Reach out to any of our offices and get the best recommendations from our team.
+Reach out to our office and get the best recommendations from our team.
 We can help you choose the right tools for the right job when it comes to clean teeth and durable orthodontic appliances.

 Brushing: Step 1